-The 1922 ten dollar gold certificates can be valuable depending on their condition.
+The 1922 ten dollar gold certificates are large size bills that are valuable.
 Keep reading to learn more about these bills.

 The design of this bill features a portrait of Michael Hillegas, an American politician who was the first Treasurer of the United States.

 There are two different varieties for this bill.
 There is F-1173 and F-1173a.
 These varieties look essentially the same except F-1173a has small serial numbers.

 The value will depend on the specific variety and the bill's condition.
 Star notes do not exist for this series.